Anush008/docquery-rs/README.md

 # docgpt-rs
-docgpt-rs is a Rust backend for a mobile app that applies text similarity and generation models to split PDFs into vectors of page-numbered strings, and produces valid answers to user questions.
+docgpt-rs is a Rust backend for a mobile app that applies text similarity and generation models to split PDFs into vectors of page-numbered strings and produce valid answers to user queries.

 ## Tech